She's up! Bat girl 60 years in making reaches Yankee Stadium - WHIZ News

 “I think it’s really cool,” Boone said after meeting her.
 “I think you’re going to see her probably take balls out at some point to home plate. … Hopefully it’s an experience of a lifetime for her and a long one in coming.”

-New York extended the invitation as part of their annual HOPE week, which stands for Helping Others Persevere & Excel.
+New York extended the invitation as part of the Yankees’ annual HOPE week, which stands for Helping Others Persevere & Excel.

+After the third inning, the Yankees played a video that included the letters and a Zoom session in which Cashman, assistant general manager Jean Afterman and pitcher Gerrit Cole were among those informing her of the offer.

+She then was introduced to the crowd, walked up the Yankees dugout steps onto the field and waved her cap as fans applauded.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports